617-coop/617-coop.github.io/README.md

 Any newly created membership or any vacancy occurring in the top circle for any cause may be filled by a person selected by the consent of the remaining members of the top circle and each member so elected shall hold office until the expiration of the term of office of the member of the top circle  whom he or she has replaced or until his or her successor is elected and qualified.

-The CEO shall be elected or re-elected at two-year intervals at the first top circle meeting after the annual investors’ meeting.
+The CEO shall be elected or re-elected at two-year intervals at the first top circle meeting after the annual meeting.
 The representative(s) from the general circle shall be elected at intervals of up to two years on a schedule set by the general circle.

 2.7  Regular Meetings

-Regular meetings of the top circle may be held at such places within or without the [name of jurisdiction] and at such times as the top circle may from time to time determine, and if so determined, notices thereof need not be given.
+Regular meetings of the top circle may be held at such places within or without the state of Massachusetts and at such times as the top circle may from time to time determine, and if so determined, notices thereof need not be given.

 2.8  Special Meetings

-Special meetings of the top circle may be held at any time or place within or without the [name of jurisdiction] whenever called by any member of the top circle.
+Special meetings of the top circle may be held at any time or place within or without the state of Massachusetts whenever called by any member of the top circle.
 Notice of a special meeting of the top circle shall be given by the person or persons calling the meeting at least forty-eight (48) hours before the special meeting.

 2.9  Telephonic Meetings Permitted